heartsucker/securedrop-community-coc/CoC.md

 the spirit in which it’s intended: a guide to make it easier to enrich all of us and the communities in which we participate.

-This code of conduct applies to all spaces and events associated with SecureDrop.
-This includes physical offices, GitHub repositories, online chat systems, the Support Forum, SecureDrop hosted or sponsored events, and any other forums created by the SecureDrop community which our team uses for communication.
+This code of conduct applies to all spaces and events under the responsibility of someone who belongs to the SecureDrop Community.
+This includes physical offices, GitHub repositories, online chat systems, the Support Forum, SecureDrop hosted or sponsored events, and any other forums created by the SecureDrop Community which are used for communication.
 In addition, we take violations of this code outside these spaces into account when determining a person's ability to participate within them.

 ## Summary

-The SecureDrop community should be a place where people feel safe and welcome.
+The SecureDrop Community should be a place where people feel safe and welcome.
 They should enjoy participating in discussions and contributing.
 To these ends, members of the community should: